-Reconciliation Initiatives has a vision for changing the culture of how Anglican churches handle their disagreements and for how the Church can contribute to bridging divisions and strengthening relationships in divided societies.
+Reconciliation Initiatives has a vision for how the Church can contribute to bridging divisions and strengthening relationships in divided societies.
+Will you join us?

 Reconciliation at our heart

 Christians often feel embarrassed by conflict and seek to avoid it.
 Our great diversity and the tensions over our differences can seem debilitating.
 Yet God is always in the midst of conflict, prompting bridge-building and transformation because the life of God is shaped towards reconciling.
 The question is how we might discern and contribute to God’s reconciling work, both inside the Church and in the wider world.

 Reconciliation Initiatives is raising support to realise the plan for the Anglican Peacemaking Institute.
 We need your help.

 Reconciliation Initiatives seeks to equip Anglican Christians and their churches to contribute to greater reconciliation in society.

 Moira Astin, Chair of Trustees